tiiiecherle/osx_install_config/README.md

 To re-enable it, reboot to recovery and type `csrutil enable`.

-##### GUI

-0. Reboot your mac to recovery mode (reboot with command + R pressed).
-0. Open Utilities.
-0. Open security configuration.
-0. Disable enforce system integrity protection
-0. Reboot

 2	Network Configuration
 -----
-As there were a lot of problems lately with network configurations, especially wifi, this script deletes all locations and adds them in a new clean configuration file.
+As there were a lot of problems in earlier macOS versions with network configurations, especially wifi, this script deletes all locations and adds them in a new clean configuration file.

 Adjust to your needs and run it.